A one-day excursion around the city of Bukhara will give you the opportunity to get acquainted with the main attractions of the old city.

 The tour starts from the ancient gates of Karakul, located at the outskirts of the city, and ends at the other end of the old city – at the historical complex Lyabi Hauz

-Meeting with the guide at the hotel or at your designated place to start the excursion in Bukhara.
+Meeting with the guide/driver at the hotel or at your specified place to start the excursion in Bukhara.

 The Samanid Mausoleum – built in the 10th century is located in the northwestern part of Bukhara, Uzbekistan, just outside its historic center.
 It was built as the resting place of the powerful and influential Islamic Samanid dynasties that ruled the Samanid Empire from approximately 900 to 1000.
 It contained three burials, one of whom is known to have been Nasr II.